elseyi/osteoporosis/README.md

 # osteoporosis
-Using dataset to look into osteoporosis diagnosis prediction utilizing machine learning models
+Using dataset to look into osteoporosis risk factors for prediction analysis machine learning models in R